yeonghun00/algostock-portfolio/README.md

 ## Behind the Scenes
 <img width="600" alt="스크린샷 2023-09-21 오후 8 30 20" src="https://github.com/yeonghun00/algostock-portfolio/assets/44548828/cde2a758-9c66-4a89-b735-e92ebd6e47d0">

-AlgoStock's data processing engine is driven by Python, ensuring the reliability of its recommendations.
-The processed data seamlessly integrates with Firebase for storage, Firestore for managing voting data, and secure Google authentication.
+AlgoStock's data processing engine is not only powered by Python for robust and reliable recommendations but is also hosted on a local server, providing full control and security.
+Leveraging the efficiency of cron jobs, the engine is set to automatically execute its tasks every weekday.
+This setup ensures timely and consistent data processing without the need for constant manual intervention.
+Furthermore, the seamless integration with Firebase for storage, Firestore for managing voting data, and secure Google authentication enhances the overall reliability and security of AlgoStock's recommendation system

 ## InApp Images
 <img src="https://github.com/yeonghun00/algostock-portfolio/assets/44548828/8864bef2-5198-43d0-8ee4-b41d4ba043f5" height="400" alt="first">